striezel/Mocktrix/status-client-server-api-r0.6.1.md

 * 🚧 - partially implemented / work in progress
 * ❌ - not implemented yet

+Note: The parts that are marked as deprecated by the specification will not get implemented.

 ## 2 API Standards

 * ✅ 2.1 [GET /_matrix/client/versions](https://spec.matrix.org/historical/client_server/r0.6.1.html#get-matrix-client-versions)